 If you have dogs or cats, make sure that you have an appropriate cover for the tank to keep your turtle safe.

-Although they are not prolific baskers, they should have a warm area to allow them the option, and the temperature in these areas should around 90 degrees fahrenheit.
-The water temperature should be kept at around 80°F. If you are using water heaters to maintain this temperature, be very careful to ensure that the water does not evaporate and expose the heater.
+Although they are not prolific baskers, they should have a warm area to allow them the option, and the temperature in these areas should around 90 degrees Fahrenheit.
+The water temperature should be kept at around 80 degrees Fahrenheit.
+If you are using water heaters to maintain this temperature, be very careful to ensure that the water does not evaporate and expose the heater.
 This can result in overheating, and it can be dangerous for your turtle.

 Food and Water